linuxserver/docker-rutorrent/README.md

 ## Setting up the application

-Webui can be found at `<your-ip>:80` , configuration files are in /config/rtorrent.
+Webui can be found at `<your-ip>:80` , configuration files for rtorrent are in /config/rtorrent and for the webui in /config/rutorrent/settings.

+`Settings, changed by the user through the "Settings" panel in ruTorrent, are valid until rtorrent restart.
+After which all settings will be set according to the rtorrent config file (/config/rtorrent/rtorrent.rc),this is a limitation of the actual apps themselves.`

-`** Important note for unraid users or those running a webserver on port 80, change port 80 assignment **`
+** Important note for unraid users or those running services such as a webserver on port 80, change port 80 assignment **

-`** The Port Assignments and configuration folder structure has been changed from the previous ubuntu based versions of this container and we recommend a clean install **`
+** The Port Assignments and configuration folder structure has been changed from the previous ubuntu based versions of this container and we recommend a clean install **

 ## Info